But that’s not true.

 - How NOT to lower cholesterol with food

-Solutions for spiking blood pressure
+Solutions for spiked blood pressure

-When it comes to spiked blood pressure there is a growing evidence that hypertension not only can be controlled with better lifestyle habits, but also completely reversed with such.
+There is a growing evidence that hypertension not only can be controlled with better lifestyle habits, but also completely reversed with such.
 Among well-known lifestyle interventions for high blood pressure are: increased dietary potassium, increased fibre, daily exercise, and weight management.

 Lifestyle interventions are exceptionally effective.
 The problem is that not too many people follow them.
 Many choose a less effort-full solution, a heart pill.

 But there is a catch, actually a few.